jadecobra/python_tdd_exercises/source/truth_table_06_exclusive_disjunction.rst

         return True

   tests still pass
-* the next statement looks similar, I can rewrite it as
+* the second statement looks similar, I can rewrite it as

   .. code-block:: python